Finaps/technology-radar/.architecture/SoftwareEngineeringPanelOftech.md

 technology choice.

 A secondary function of this panel is to have a place withing the software engineering domain, where we share knowledge about certain topics, and/or comparison.
-We can even record comparitive pieces, and show where each mentioned technology stand in the radar.
+We can even record comparative pieces, and show where each mentioned technology stand in the radar.
 This benefits us in that we not only have what you must choose, but why.

 ## Output